 This is one of three political songs on the Willy And The Poorboys album.
 The others were "It Came From the Sky" and "Don't Look Now (It Ain't You or Me)."

-Richard Nixon was president of the US when group leader John Fogerty wrote this.
+Richard Nixon was president of the US when group leader John Fogerty wrote this song.
 Fogerty was not a fan of Nixon and felt that people close to the president were receiving preferential treatment.

 This spoke out against the war in Vietnam, but was supportive of the soldiers fighting there.
 Like many CCR fans, most of the soldiers came from the working class, and were there because they didn't have connections who could get them out.
 The song is sung from the perspective of one of these men, who ends up fighting because he is not a "Senator's son."

 Creedence performed this on The Ed Sullivan Show

 , probably because the show's producers didn't realize it was a protest song.
 The show tried hard not to offend anyone, and usually had bands perform their least controversial songs or alter the lyrics for the show (see "Let's Spend The Night Together" and "Light My Fire

 Fogerty recorded a bunch of vocal takes for "Down On The Corner" before singing this.
 As a result, his voice was strained, which he thinks is apparent on the song.